 The glaring weakness here is the battery life which is a meagre 15 minutes.
 The Delta Force with its older battery technology managed to squeeze out 40 minutes from it.
 This is the reason why I put this at #4.
 If it had a longer run time then I would have ranked it higher.

-Bottom line: Despite it’s age, the Hoover Linx Stick is still a great option for homes with carpet and bare floor.
-At just a little over a hundred bucks, you get access to a good performing stick vacuum that has very decent cleaning performance but do not expect the run time or versatility of the variants above it.
+Bottom line: Despite its age, the Hoover Linx Stick is still a great option for homes with carpet and bare floor.
+At just a little under $130.
+You get access to a good performing stick vacuum that has very decent cleaning performance.
+But do not expect the run time or versatility of the variants above it.

 Here’s a little bonus for you…